NextronSystems/broker-network-manual/usage/administration.rst

    :target: ../_images/setup_broker5.png
    :alt: Setting up the Broker

-Once you are done, you can check the status and other settings of the Gatekeeper in your your ASGARD (magnifying glass icon):
+Once you are done, you can check the status and other settings of the Broker in your your ASGARD Management Center (magnifying glass icon):

 .. figure:: ../images/setup_broker6.png
    :target: ../_images/setup_broker6.png
    :alt: Setting up the Broker

+In this menu of your Gatekeeper, you can also configure NTP or rsyslog.

 You might need to restart the Broker after the initial setup.

-To see if the Gatekeeper is running correctly, you can run the following command:
+To see if the Gatekeeper is running correctly, you can run the following command (status should be ``active (running)``):

 .. code-block:: console